William Dudley Chipley: Railroad executive

 Chipley entered the railroad industry shortly after the Ashburn trial.
 He worked for the Columbus and Rome Railroad, and later for the Baltimore and Ohio Railroad from 1873 to 1876.
-It was at this time that he moved to Pensacola, Florida, where he was made general manager of the Pensacola Railroad, a 45-mile line linking Pensacola with the Louisville and Nashville Railroad, its parent company from 1880 onward.
-Chipley was also instrumental in the promoting and building of L&N subsidiary Pensacola and Atlantic Railroad in 1881-1883, linking Pensacola and the Florida Panhandle with the eastern part of the state for the first time.
+In December 1876, he moved to Pensacola, Florida, where he was hired as general manager of the Pensacola Railroad, a 45-mile line linking Pensacola with the Louisville and Nashville Railroad.
+There had been a great deal of lawlessness where desperadoes had stopped trains.
+Chipley was hired to remedy matters, and he quickly succeeded.
+Thereafter, he departed to become superintendent of the Mobile & Montgomery Railroad.
+After his father died in 1880, Chipley inherited a great deal of money with which he bought the Columbus & Rome Railroad, where he originally had worked, and loaned money to others.
+In 1881, after selling the Columbus and Rome Railroad, Chipley invested most of his profits into promoting and building of L&N subsidiary Pensacola and Atlantic Railroad in 1881–1883, linking Pensacola and the Florida Panhandle with the eastern part of the state for the first time.
 Chipley was made vice-president of the P&A.

 Chipley's success in getting a railroad built through the Panhandle led the residents of Orange, Florida, to rename their town Chipley in 1882.
 In the same year, the town of Chipley, Georgia, near Columbus, was named for him, after he got the tracks of the Columbus and Rome Railroad extended to that community; the town's name was changed to Pine Mountain in 1958.